-Mentor volunteers are matched with service users and work with them on a one to one basis.
+Mentor volunteers support individuals on a one to one basis.
 Together they work towards achieving realistic goals while developing new skills to build confidence and independence along the way.

 We offer mentoring support to clients from 6 weeks to 6 months.
 Whether you have a small amount of time or are after a longer involved role, we are flexible to find something that suits you.

 I wanted to take the opportunity to support someone on a one to one basis, where I could not only build that person’s goals and confidence, but also my own and challenge myself.

 Peer mentors are people who have experience of the issues facing clients – across homelessness, mental health issues, drug and alcohol problems, offending histories and other life issues, and experience of using services.
 If this is you, and you now feel you are in a place to support others, we’d love to hear from you.